webplatform/docs-wpd/Projects/Homepage/index.md

 # Workspace where a contributor can fork and improve CSS and JavaScript assets
 # Serve from one place all CSS and JavaScript, already minified (currently MediaWiki's minifier; create load for no real benefit)
 # Ensure uniformity in pages without relying on server side language
-# Provide a workspace where we can focus on HTML/CSS/JavaScript without backend code involved.
+# Provide a workspace where we can focus on HTML/CSS/JavaScript without backend code involved

 === Requirements ===
 ==== Functional ====